Klas96/portfolio-website/README.md

 Portfolio Webiste for Klas Holmgren

 # TODO

-Connect Email Server to form object in contact.
+Connect a Google Form to the contact from.

 Find better Icons

-Work on presentation for personal projects.

 Make quote marks in testamonials bigger

-Make Django Backend adimn Site and Email-Client
+Make Django Backend adimn Site and Email-Client in Django.